 - They aren’t willing to follow your processes, in which case that’s a huge red flag

 You should also try to get a gauge of their expectations and goals of their project.
 If their goals don’t align with your values, it’s a red flag.

 For example, let’s say you’re a designer and a farm-to-table restaurant reaches out to you to redo their website.
 They seem cool and they pass the test of filling out your one-page process document but on the first phone call with them they off-handedly mention they don’t really care about sustainable food and are just jumping on a trend.
 If sustainable food and running a business with ethical values matters to you (the designer), then this might be a red flag and a client you want to avoid.

 I’m not saying you have to share all the same values as your clients, but it certainly doesn’t hurt.

 Remember that your latest client didn’t exist a week ago

-Too often a new client gives us shiny-object-syndrome, We get so enamored with the possibility of income, a new project, and the accolades that come along with the relationship that we neglect one simple thing:
+Too often a new client gives us shiny-object-syndrome.
+We get so enamored with the possibility of income, a new project, and the accolades that come along with the relationship that we neglect one simple thing:

 Your next client is not your last client.
 They didn’t exist a few days ago and they won’t be the last person on Earth to contact you for work.

-I’ve been guilty of this a few times.
+I’ve been guilty of this MANY times.